-One option is the Raspberry Pi camera module, a camera module that is designed specifically to work with the Pi.
+One option considered was the Raspberry Pi camera module, a camera module that is designed specifically to work with the Pi.
 The Raspberry Pi camera module connects via the camera serial interface.
 It is very small and light, and supports video in 720p and 1080p.
 The camera can take pictures that are 2592 x 1944, has a fixed focus lens, and can be purchased for \$29.99.
 The drawback of the camera module is that OpenCV and video4linux can't be used to grab a frame from the camera's output.
 Instead, another third party software such as raspivid or raspistill has to be used.
 Raspivid and raspistill control the camera via MMAL functions and are open source.
 There is a tutorial for modifying the source code of the camera software to use it to feed OpenCV the camera's buffer, so integration with OpenCV is definitely feasible and it would just require some modifications.
-People's experience with the camera suggests that with a 320 x 240 frame, 8 and 17 FPS is achievable, and with a 640 x 480 frame, 4-5 FPS is achievable with a small delay.
+Furthermore, there is a Python SDK called Picamera 1.3 that can be used to capture frames from the camera in a format that is compatible with OpenCv.
+People's experience with the camera suggested that with a 320 x 240 frame, 8 and 17 FPS is achievable, and with a 640 x 480 frame, 4-5 FPS is achievable with a small delay.
 Such a frame rate should suffice for the face detection algorithm.
 It also does not require external power as it is powered through the Pi.
 This fact would help simplify the voltage regulator circuit as no voltage will have to be delivered to the camera through the PCB.
-This camera module is a good option for the Raspberry Pi as it is designed specifically for the system.
+This camera module was a good option for the Raspberry Pi as it is designed specifically for the system.
 However, it does not have sound recording capabilities, and can't be used to provide input for voice recognition.
-Another drawback is that if the group decides to migrate to the Beagleboard due to its superior processing power, the camera would not be supported as the Beagleboard does not have a serial camera interface.
+Another drawback is that if the group decided to migrate to the Beagleboard due to its superior processing power, the camera would not be supported as the Beagleboard does not have a serial camera interface.
 However there is evidence that the camera supports mipeg and can thus be used with software to stream video output to an IP address.
 MJPG-streamer, a command line tool, can be used to stream JPEG images an IP network.
 This potential ability is good for scalability purposes in case we decide to implement such a feature in the future.
-A script can potentially be created to pass the arguments to the MJPG-streamer to facilitate automation.
-Software that can be used to stream the camera's video to an IP address will be discussed more in section 3.10.5 Video Streaming.
+A script can potentially be created to pass the arguments to the MJPGstreamer to facilitate automation.
+Software that can be used to stream the camera's video to an IP address was discussed more in section 3.10.5 Video Streaming.